Male music teacher instructing a music in a classroom

 How to fund in-school music:

-California’s Proposition 28 (Arts and Music in Schools Act) requires public schools to allocate up to 1% of their state funding to arts and music education.
-Music for Minors is an approved Prop 28 program partner — we can help you use these funds to bring weekly, standards-aligned music instruction to every classroom.
+California’s Proposition 28, the Arts and Music in Schools Act, provides dedicated funding for arts and music education in public schools.
+Music for Minors can help schools use these funds to bring weekly, standards-aligned music instruction to every classroom.

 Prop 28 Eligible